ucb-bar/hammer/doc/index.rst

 Introduction to Hammer
 ===============================

-Hammer (Higly Agile Masks Made Efforlessly from RTL) is a framework for building physical design generators for digital VLSI flows.
+Hammer (Highly Agile Masks Made Effortlessly from RTL) is a framework for building physical design generators for digital VLSI flows.
 It is an evolving set of APIs that enable reuse in an effort to speed up VLSI flows, which have traditionally been entirely rebuilt for different projects, technologies, and tools.

 Hammer is able to generate scripts and collateral for a growing range of CAD tools while remaining technology-agnostic using a well-defined set of common APIs.